 A ceremony was held on October 29, 2013, to formally thank Batzdorff for the donation.
 The collection, already well organized, was quickly processed.
 An exhibition based on the collection was on display in the library from October 2013 to February 2014.

 For the ceremony, Batzdorff was joined by a number of speakers from different perspectives to discuss the saint and the collection: Eloise Rosenblatt, PhD; Rev. Dr. Thomas Devereaux; Emily Leah Silverman, PhD; Justin Gable, OP; Rev. Dr. Louis Weil; and Rev. Dr. John Sullivan, OCD (written remarks).
-Support for the exhibition came from a generous donation from Rosenblatt, who originally helped to arrange for the donation to GTU, and a grant from the American theological Library Association.
+Support for the exhibition came from a generous donation from Rosenblatt, who originally helped to arrange for the donation to GTU, and a grant from the American Theological Library Association.
 Below is a video of the event.

-During the years after the end of World War II, members of her family were asked by researchers and the Church to provide insight into the saint and her sister Rosa.
+During the years after the end of World War II, members of her family were asked by researchers and the Catholic Church to provide insight into the saint and her sister Rosa.
 The two main contacts have been Dr. Erna Biberstein and her daughter, Susanne M. Batzdorff.

 Dr. Erna Biberstein (1890-1978), like her sister Edith, attended higher education in Breslau, becoming an obstetrician and gynecologist.
-Her husband, Hans Biberstein (1889-1965), a dermatologist, was able to move to New York in 1938.
+Her husband, Hans Biberstein (1889-1965), a dermatologist, was able to immigrate to New York in 1938.
 In 1939, he obtained visas and brought Erna and their children, Susanne and Ernest, to the United States.
 The children and their families later moved to California.

 When Biberstein died in 1978, her daughter Susanne, a librarian, writer and poet, explains: